 Aside from the above, there are some other minor factors that can affect how long it takes CBD to work.
 One of these is the concentration and dosage of your product.
 As we’ve noted above, if you don’t take enough CBD then you will not feel its effects.
 Many CBD products are either low-quality or do not have high-enough concentrations for you to feel their effects.

 Another factor is the proper technique.
 For example, CBD oil has to be held under the tongue for 30-60 seconds to sufficiently absorb into the blood.
 Similarly, if you don’t vape properly, you might not get enough vapour into your lungs.

 Here is a full guide on CBD dosing.

 To sum up, the answer to the question “how long does CBD take to work?” will depend mostly on how you’re taking your CBD and your individual biology.
 Vaping CBD is the fastest method, followed by sublingual CBD oil, and finally ingested and topically-applied CBD.

-To make sure that CBD works for you, you should first choose a high-quality product with available third-party test results.
+To make sure that CBD works for you, you should only shop at trusted CBD oil retailers backed by verified customer reviews.
 Then, you can start off with a small dose and increase it until you feel the desired effects.